wimsio/wimscardano/README.md

 - Promote the Cardano blockchain via Intersect activities and hub/subhubs.
 - Implement 4IR technologies, bridging the gender gap and enhancing education.
+- Establish governance token WIMT pegged 1:1 to ADA(to help grow Cardano ADA value) and WIM$ pegged 1:1 to USDC(for use in stable projects)

 ## Leadership Structure and Roles